CRCAIM/CRC-AIM-Public/readme.md

 These parameters vary based on adenoma location (colon or rectum).

-Time to 10 mm can be used to calculate a growth rate: λij for the jth adenoma in the ith individual:
+Time to 10 mm can be used to calculate a growth rate: λij for the j-th adenoma in the i-th individual:

 ![Adenoma Growth Rate](images/formula_adenoma_growth_rate.PNG)